Skip to Content

 Traumatic Injury Protection (TSGLI)

-TSGLI (also known as Servicemembers’ Group Life Insurance Traumatic Injury Protection) provides short-term financial support to help eligible service members recover from a severe injury.
-If you were covered by SGLI and experienced a traumatic injury while serving in the military, find out how to file a claim for TSGLI or appeal a past decision.
+TSGLI (also known as Servicemembers’ Group Life Insurance Traumatic Injury Protection) pays service members who have a qualifying injury to help them with expenses connected to their recovery and rehabilitation.
+If you experienced a traumatic injury while serving in the military, find out if you’re eligible for TSGLI and how to file a claim or appeal a past decision.

 We’ve expanded TSGLI benefits